Here is a common situation many startups face. They have no money, but they have to do marketing.

 Just be sure to write very high-quality releases, and nofollow any links back to your website.

-Craigslist is the 59th most popular website in the world.
-Airbnb, valued at 24 billion, used Craigslist to skyrocket its growth.
+Craigslist is one of the most popular websites in the world.
+Airbnb and its high money valuation used Craigslist to skyrocket its growth.
 You can use Craigslist, too.
 Try using Craigslist’s geographic focus to target specific areas and markets.

 Make sure that you’re complying with the site’s terms of service.
 Use Craigslist in the way that it was intended.
 Violators will be banned from the site.

 I can’t create a list of marketing techniques without mentioning blogging.
 A business blog is an indispensable strategy for online marketing.
 Use it, work at it, and make it work for you.